jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ## 2014 exam

+(Answer question 1, and 2 or 3.
+50 marks each, for a total of 100.)

 1. 1.
 "Describe the three scheduling schemes: EDF (Earliest Deadline First), FP (Fixed Priority) and LL (Least Laxity).
         For each give the utilisation bound for schedulability of a task set